lud/jsv/README.md

   largely based on JavaScript primitives).
 For most use cases, the differences are negligible.
 * The `"integer"` type will transform floats into integer when the fractional part is zero (such as `123.0`).
-Support for floating-point numbers with large integer parts is using native Elixir semantics and may return incorrect
+Elixir implementation for floating-point numbers with large integer parts may return incorrect results.
+Example:
-  results:

       > trunc(123456789123456789123456789.0)
-      # returns:    123456789123456791337762816
+      # ==>   123456789123456791337762816
       #                       |
       #                       | Difference starts here

-  This is because `123456789123456789123456789.0` is decoded as `1.2345678912345679e26` from the shell as well as by the `JSON` module.
-This value should have `25` zeroes when truncated but that will not be the case.

   When dealing with such data it may be better to discard the casted data, or to work with strings instead of floats.